Iterable/scalasoup/README.md

 2. Our entry-point to the DSL is `modifyDocument`.
 3. Using a for comprehension, we assemble a _description_ of our modifications.
 4. The description of our modifications doesn't actually do anything (yet).
-5. We execute our modifications by calling `withModifications` on a document.
+5. We execute our modifications by calling `modify` on a document.
 It is at this point that the document is cloned.
 6. The cloned document is modified using the underlying JSoup methods and an immutable wrapper is returned to us.
 7. The DSL consistently prefixes the mutating methods with `set` (e.g. `setTitle`, `setHtml`).
 JSoup _almost_ never prefixes setters with `set`.
 These are all mutating methods in Jsoup: `setBaseUri`, `setWholeData`, `title`, `html`.
 In ScalaSoup these are always prefixed with `set` and _only_ appear in the DSL.